Oats Idli or steamed oats cake, by adding oats idlis got a healthy makeover…

 - Add ginger, green chilies and curry leaves.
 Saute for a minute.

-- If adding turmeric powder, add that and combine well.
+- Add turmeric powder, combine well.

 - Remove the pan from the heat.

-- Grease the idli moulds with little oil.
+- Grease the idli molds with oil.